The Railway Children (1970 film): Box office

 The film was the ninth most popular film at the British box office in 1971 and recouped its cost in that country alone.
-It was one of the few financial successes of Bryan Forbes's regime at EMI Films.
-By June 1972 it had earned EMI a profit of £52,000.
+It was one of the few financial successes of Bryan Forbes' regime at EMI Films.
+By June 1972, it had earned EMI a profit of £52,000.

-In 1994 Bryan Forbes claimed the film had made over £1 million in profit.
+In 1994, Forbes claimed the film had made over £1 million in profit.

 Critical reception

 Since its release, the film has received universally positive reviews.

 Home media

-A 40th anniversary Blu-ray and DVD was released on 5 May 2010 with a new digitally remastered print.
+A 40th anniversary Blu-ray and DVD was released on 5 May 2010, with a new digitally remastered print.
 It includes new interviews with Sally Thomsett, Jenny Agutter and Bernard Cribbins.
-The planned commentary by director Lionel Jeffries was not completed due to his death in February 2010.
+The planned commentary by director Lionel Jeffries was not completed, due to his death in February 2010.

 Awards and nominations

 The Railway Children received three nominations for awards at the 24th British Academy Film Awards ceremony.
 Bernard Cribbins was nominated in the category of Best Supporting Actor.
 However, in a category also featuring John Mills, Colin Welland and Gig Young, the award went to Welland for his role in the film Kes.

-Sally Thomsett received a nomination for Best Newcomer in a Leading Role but again lost out to an actor from Kes, in this case David Bradley.
+Sally Thomsett received a nomination for Best Newcomer in a Leading Role but again lost out to an actor from Kes, in this case Dai Bradley.
 Johnny Douglas was also nominated for the Anthony Asquith Award for Film Music but the award was won by American Burt Bacharach for his film score for Butch Cassidy and the Sundance Kid.